-The main aim of the study was to look into possible effect of game-based the instruction on the English pronunciation accuracy of high school students at lowintermediate level, and explore the motivational perception towards the game.
+The main aim of the study was to look into the possible effect of game-based instruction on the English pronunciation accuracy of high school students at low-intermediate level, and explore the motivational perception towards the game.
 To this end, this study used the Spaceteam ESL application.
 The results showed that the game-based instruction was effective and improved the EFL learners' pronunciation more than the traditional instructional method.
 By using the Spaceteam ESL game, the learners could create a link between ear (listening) and tongue (pronunciation).
-Using the

-Spaceteam ESL application helped the high school EFL students practiced the pronunciation of English sounds with a driving force.
+Using the Spaceteam ESL application helped the high school EFL students practiced the pronunciation of English sounds with a driving force.
 In addition, the results of the interviews revealed the applicability and attractiveness of this game application in increasing EFL learners' motivation.
-In the light of the emerging themes, it was shown that using such games as Spaceteam ESL could create a fun atmosphere in the classroom, lead to social interaction with peers, encourage EFL students to better their pronunciation, facilitate the process of English pronunciation acquisition, reduce anxiety level and stress, and stimulate them to accomplish the challenging game task.
+In the light of the emerging themes, it was shown that using such games as Spaceteam ESL could create a fun atmosphere in the classroom, lead to social interaction with peers, encourage EFL students to better their pronunciation, facilitate the process of English the challenging game task.